minkaotic/front-end-notes/MVC-and-Razor.md

 ***Camp 1*** uses server-side technologies for its controllers and views and has JavaScript in its views for dynamic things.
 - MVC and Razor are the ASP.NET server-side technologies used for this.
+- Other server-side technologies for this approach include: Express (Javascript), Django (Python) and Rails (Ruby)
 - Client-side technologies may include things like jQuery or Dojo.

 ***Camp 2*** uses server-side technologies to expose REST endpoints.
 Client-side technologies are used to provide controllers and views.